Nonlocality without entanglement in exclusion of quantum states: results on LOCC protocols

-\begin{lemma} If Alice starts the protocol, the states in \eqref{gen_st} can be LOCC strongly antidistinguishable even if the states $\{\ket{\alpha_i},\ket{\beta_i},\ket{\gamma_i}\}_{i=0}^{d-1}$ are not antidistinguishable. \end{lemma} \begin{proof} Now we will prove this set of states at \eqref{necessary} are also LOCC strongly antidistinguishable.
-Suppose Alice starts the protocol by measuring in $\{\ket{0},\ket{1}\}$ basis.
-If the first outcome occurs, Bob will choose the same measurement as Alice and antidistinguish the states.
-In this case Bob either eliminates $\ket{\psi_3}$ or $\ket{\psi_2}$.
-If the second outcome clicks at Alice's side, Alice eliminates $\ket{\psi_1}$.
+\begin{lemma} If Alice starts the protocol, the states in \eqref{gen_st} can be LOCC strongly antidistinguishable even if the states $\{\ket{\alpha_i},\ket{\beta_i},\ket{\gamma_i}\}_{i=0}^{d-1}$ are not antidistinguishable. \end{lemma} \begin{proof} To prove this, we use the same set of states at \eqref{necessary}.
+Alice and Bob executes the same protocol as above.
 Considering all the outcomes of Alice and Bob, the set of states is exhaustively antidistinguished and hence are strongly antidistinguishable under LOCC.
-We have already shown that $\{\ket{\beta_1},\ket{\gamma_1}\}$ are not antidistinguishable. \end{proof} One can check that the states in \eqref{necessary} are LOCC antidistinguishable irrespective of the commencing party.
-This raises the question of whether there exists a set of states whose LOCC antidistinguishability depends on the choice of the initiating party.
+We know that $\{\ket{\beta_1},\ket{\gamma_1}\}$ are not antidistinguishable. \end{proof} One can check that the states in \eqref{necessary} are LOCC antidistinguishable irrespective of the commencing party.
+If Bob starts the protocol, Bob executes the measurement in computational basis $\{\ket{0},\ket{1}\}$.
+If first outcome occurs, upon communication, Alice measures in the same basis and eliminate either $\ket{\psi_1}$ or $\ket{\psi_3}$.
+If Bob gets second outcome, he eliminates $\ket{\psi_2}$ straight-forwardly.

+This raises a substantial question of whether there exists a set of states whose LOCC antidistinguishability depends on the choice of the initiating party.
 Our answer is negative for any set of multipartite product states.

-\begin{thm} If a set of multipartite product states is LOCC antidistinguishable, the set remains antidistinguishable whichever party starts the protocol. \end{thm} \begin{proof} Suppose Alice starts the protocol.
-The states at Alice's disposal are $\{\ket{\chi_i}_{i=1}^N\}$.
-Alice can always choose a non-trivial measurement whose POVM elements are given by
+\begin{thm} If a set of multipartite product states is LOCC antidistinguishable, the set is trivially antidistinguishable without prior communication. \end{thm} \begin{proof} We prove this for one-way protocol as, from Lemma \ref{l5}, we know that one-way LOCC protocol is optimum for antidistinguishability.
+Suppose Alice starts the protocol.
+To eliminate certain state, the corresponding POVM operator needs to be in the orthogonal subspace of that of the state.
+Suppose, the states at Alice's disposal are $\{\ket{\chi_i}_{i=1}^N\}$.
+If Alice's measurement $\{E_i\}_{i=1}^N$ is such that $\tr(E_i\chi_i)=0$ for all $i$, then the set of states are antidistinguishable without communication.